At long last, with the generics, lambdas and LINQ, C# is finally worth using. A bit restrictive at times, but OK.

 public static Route MapRouteWithSlash(this RouteCollection routes, string name, string url, string[] namespaces) {

-return MapRouteWithSlash(routes, name, url, null /* defaults */null /* constraints */, namespaces);
+return MapRouteWithSlash(routes, name, url, null /* defaults */, null /* constraints */, namespaces);

 }